[Alumni Story] : Thomas Desassis

 - What advice would you give to a recent graduate?

-There’s one thing you need to bear in mind: getting your diploma doesn’t guarantee you a dream job as soon as you start work.
-What it does do, however, is give you the keys to progressing faster and aiming higher.
+There’s one thing you have to bear in mind: getting your degree doesn’t guarantee you a dream job as soon as you start work.
+On the other hand, it does give you the keys to progressing faster and aiming higher.

-Make the most of your time at the school to develop your sense of teamwork, improve your English (personally, I was very shy when I arrived, and today I’m fluent – this development has really given me self-confidence), learn to manage projects, lead meetings and communicate effectively with teams.
+Take full advantage of your time at the school to develop your sense of teamwork, strengthen your English (personally, I was very shy when I arrived, and today I’m fluent – this development has really given me confidence), learn to manage projects, lead meetings and communicate effectively with teams.today I’m fluent – this development has really given me self-confidence), learn to manage projects, lead meetings and communicate effectively with teams.

-Above all, enjoy yourself: on the course, in your clubs and societies, in sport and in the people you meet.
-You’ll meet some wonderful people and learn to work with a wide variety of profiles.
-The cultural diversity that you encounter on a daily basis at Rennes SB is an immense asset – learn to understand it, appreciate it and value it.
+And above all, have fun: in the classroom, in community life, in sports, in socializing.
+You’ll meet some wonderful people, and learn to work with a wide variety of profiles.
+The cultural diversity we encounter on a daily basis at Rennes SB is an immense asset – learn to understand it, appreciate it and value it.

 - Do you have a hidden passion/talent?

-I used to play judo at a high level.
-I’m still a sportsman at the age of 34, and I play competitive football at departmental level.
+I did judo at a high level.
+I’m still a sportsman at 34, playing competitive soccer at departmental level.
 My hidden talent?
 Empathy!
-I know how to adapt to different situations and relationships, and that helps me a lot in managing my teams.
+I know how to adapt to situations and relationships, which helps me a lot in managing my teams.

 - The final word?

 Thank you for thinking of me for this portrait!
-I hope that all the students will LEARN, in terms of general knowledge, but above all LEARN to get to know themselves better, learn to make a self-diagnosis so that they can make the most of their strengths in their business (capitalise on them), and define the essential areas for progress.
-Get up every morning and try to be better than the day before (even if it’s difficult, because we’re all human and we all have our ups and downs in terms of motivation and performance).
-I think that success often comes down to modesty, the ability to question oneself, the ability to judge one’s personal performance with hindsight and humility… Learning to dare, to launch oneself towards the realisation of one’s projects.
+I hope that all the students will LEARN, in terms of general knowledge, but above all LEARN to know themselves better. learn to make their own self-diagnosis, so that they can capitalize on their strengths in their business, and define the essential areas for improvement.
+Get up every morning and try to be better than the day before (even if it’s difficult, because we’re all human and we all have our ups and downs, in terms of motivation and performance).
+I believe that success often comes through modesty, the ability to question oneself, the ability to judge one’s personal performance with hindsight and humility… Learning to dare, to launch oneself towards the realization of one’s projects.
 Never overestimate yourself, but learn from each achievement to become better.
-Hang in there and face failure with courage.
+Hang in there, face failure with courage.
 Believe in your dreams despite internal and external difficulties…